Hi, my name is

 I take pride in my ability to apply UX and product principles to game design, using player psychology to shape behavior and make every design decision count toward tangible goals.

-In this portfolio, I carefully describe my roles in all my most relevant projects, as well as my approach to some tough design problems they presented.
+In this portfolio, I carefully describe my roles in my most relevant projects, as well as my approach to some tough design problems they presented.

 For more information, get in touch!